roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

+===

- ****** Jane is Trained to Submit Ch.
-07 ****** byStoryTeller07© Jane was standing in a room, in a house, she knew not where.
+Jane was standing in a room, in a house, she knew not where.
 The journey had taken some time, though it was difficult to calculate how long, as her mind had switched off.
 It had been the only way to cope with the demeaning position of being sold as a slave.
 It was only for the weekend, she told herself, yet again.

  'Only for a weekend!' she laughed, and caught hold of it, before she became hysterical.